ebellocchia/telegram_crypto_price_bot/README.md

 - a price task will send chart and price information in the same message.
 This can be enabled/disabled with the *pricebot_task_send_in_same_msg* command.
 - a price task will delete the last sent message when sending a new one.
 This can be enabled/disabled with the *pricebot_task_delete_last_msg* command.

-The task period always starts from midnight (if you use a VPS, be sure to set the correct time), for example:
+The task period starts from the specified starting hour (be sure to set the correct time on the VPS), for example:
-- A task period of 8 hours will display chart/price information at 00:00, 08:00 and 16:00
+- A task period of 8 hours starting from 00:00 will send the message at: 00:00, 08:00 and 16:00
-- A task period of 6 hours will display chart/price information at 00:00, 06:00, 12:00 and 18:00
+- A task period of 6 hours starting from 08:00 will send the message at: 08:00, 14:00, 20:00 and 02:00

 In case of API errors (e.g. network issues or invalid coin ID) an error message will be shown.